MR. JEAN CLAUDE CHALOUHI

 MS. KAMILAH CROWDER

 Greetings!
 My name is Kamilah Crowder and I am from Atlanta, Georgia in the United States.
-I am pleased to serve the EMS community in my roles as the Head of Year 12 and Head of the Counseling Department.
-I have been with EMS for the past three school years and before to moving to Qatar, I was a High School Counselor in Kuwait.
+I am pleased to serve the EMS community in my role as the Head of the Counseling Department.
+I have been with EMS for the past four school years and before to moving to Qatar, I was a High School Counselor in Kuwait.

 Prior to beginning my international journey, I worked in DeKalb County Schools as a classroom teacher for both gifted and special needs students.
 While teaching, I pursued my Master’s and Specialist degrees in Professional School Counseling.
 I also participated in our districts Leadership Development series.
 I feel honored to work with such a diverse and dynamic group of students and teachers.
 The community as a whole has embraced me and I am proud to say that EMS is a place where I belong.